 Tuition and Fees vary annually.
 Below is a program cost estimate for AY 2014-2015.
 The program fee for the 5-week summer travel immersion experience is integrated into the overall cost of the Master's of Urban Design Program.
 That program fee replaces the tuition and fees charge for the first summer session, or first half of the summer semester of the MUD program.
 For non North Carolina residents, the estimated trip fee is only nominally greater than the estimated cost of tuition would be for the first summer session.

-The cost of the integrated 5-week summer travel immersion experience is to be paid in three installments during the spring semester (January, February, March).
+**estimated study abroad trip fee.
+This fee can be paid in three installments during the spring semester.
 For students who qualify, summer financial aid is available to defray a portion or all of the cost of the travel program.
 Aid cannot be released, however, until late in the spring semester.
 The amount of aid is determined by the Financial Aid Office.
-Prospective students are encouraged to plan carefully to have funds available to pay the three installments prior to the release of financial aid.
-For information about applying for summer financial aid, visit the Summer Financial Aid website.
+For information about applying for aid, visit the Summer Financial Aid website.

-Students enrolled in the three-year Master of Architecture (MI-track) program may also add the M.U.D degree to their architecture degree at the end of their program with a separate application submitted during the last year of their architecture program.
+Students enrolled in the three-year Master of Architecture (MI-track) program may also add the MUD degree to their architecture degree at the end of their program with a separate application submitted during the last year of their architecture studies.
 The enrollment period for these two degrees comprises 4 calendar years with two summer sessions.

-Students enrolled in the 5th year of the B.Arch. program at UNC Charlotte may also enroll in the 12-month M.U.D.
-Program through an expedited application process in the spring semester of their fifth year.
+Students enrolled in the 5th year of the BArch program at UNC Charlotte may also enroll in the 12-month MUD Program through an expedited application process in the spring semester of their fifth year.
 This allows students to obtain a professional architecture qualification and a post-professional urban design qualification within a two calendar year period.
-B.Arch. students must take the GRE exam during the spring semester as an application requirement.
-A separate portfolio submission may be waived.
+BArch students must take the GRE exam during the spring semester as an application requirement.
+The separate portfolio submission may be waived.